pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v6-11/index.md

 [CLI for Microsoft 365](https://aka.ms/cli-m365) is a cross-platform command line tool based on Node.js that helps you manage many things around Microsoft 365 and your SPFx project.
 You may manage OneDrive, Planner, Power Apps and Automate, Teams, Viva Engage (Yammer), SharePoint (of course), and many many more.
 The list keeps on growing and growing.
 In this minor release, we introduced new commands as well as a tonne of improvements.

-> Explore the [release notes](https://aka.ms/cli-m365/notes) to discover an array of exciting features and improvements that will revolutionize your Microsoft 365 journey.
+> Explore the [release notes](https://pnp.github.io/cli-microsoft365/about/release-notes#v6110) to discover an array of exciting features and improvements that will revolutionize your Microsoft 365 journey.

 ## What's new

 In this minor release, we added a couple of new commands and enhancements to the existing functionality.
 Check out some of the awesome stuff added and be sure to try them out.

-### Power Apps Management
+### Power Apps management

 In the last release we introduced a couple of new commands that allowed you to manage Power Apps and we are not slowing down.
 In this release, we added two more commands to give you more control over permission management.